TABLE OF CONTENTS

 Rapid Influenza Diagnostic Testing (RIDT)

 Antigen testing (rapid influenza diagnostic testing (RIDT) can also be used for influenza testing once flu season 2020-21 arrives and/or the prevalence of influenza is designated by CDPH as “Local” or higher (See CDPH Weekly Influenza Surveillance Reports).
-Please refer to the Rapid Antigen Test Information Sheet (Appendix 14) for detailed information.
+Please refer to the Quidel Sofia2 SARS + Flu Antigen information website and the Quidel Sofia 2 device information webpage for detailed information.

 Confirmation of Influenza Rapid Antigen Testing